dashsp119-max/loc801-python-patrol/README.md

 ### Step 3: Handle the JavaScript String

 Open `js/PythonPatrol-base.js`.
-Near the top you will find a `STRINGS` object with an `en-US` key and an `es-MX` key.
-The `es-MX` value is currently a placeholder — the same English text as the source.
+Near the top you will find a `STRINGS` object with an `en-US` key and an `es-US` key.
+The `es-US` value is currently a placeholder — the same English text as the source.

 **Your task:** Replace that placeholder with your Spanish translation.